LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The graph of the *TLV493d* is significantly steeper with a gradient of *-5.13 $\mu$T / $^{\circ}$C*, and it is also not as linear as the *MMC5603NJ*; there are clear jumps in the gradient.
 However, the total change between the temperature regions of *175$\mu$T* is less than that of the *MMC5603NJ* with *70$\mu$T*, if the total measurement range of the sensors is also taken into account.

-In the evaluation (see figure \ref{Sensor_temperature_sensitivity_evaluation_results_for_TLV493D_and_MMC5603NJ.png}), a linear function was also calculated using curve fitting to determine the temperature coefficients of the sensors.
+In the evaluation (see figure \ref{Sensor_temperature_sensitivity_evaluation_results_for_TLV493D_and_MMC5603NJ.png}), a linear function is also calculated using curve fitting to determine the temperature coefficients of the sensors.
 This makes it possible to compensate these deviations based on the ambient temperature during the software calibration.

 ## Result Analysis